Luxury Homes For Sale

 For upscale dining, shopping, and entertainment, residents also head north to The Domain: an outdoor mixed use development near Braker Lane.
-Stores like Neiman Marcus, Louis Vuitton, Tiffany & Co, and Coach stand alongside fine restaurants from Fleming’s to Whole Foods Market.
-Afterward, they may enjoy a cinematic luxury dining experience at iPic theatre, or an evening of fun at TopGolf.
+Stores like Neiman Marcus, Louis Vuitton, Tiffany & Co, and Coach stand alongside fine restaurants.
+Afterward, enjoy a cinematic luxury dining experience at iPic theatre or an evening of fun at TopGolf.

-The Hill Country Galleria is another recently developed outdoor shopping complex in West Austin that offers 1.2 million square feet of high-end department stores, fine restaurants, and entertainment.
+The Hill Country Galleria is an outdoor shopping complex in West Austin that offers 1.2 million square feet of high-end department stores, fine restaurants, and entertainment.
 The Galleria includes a movie theatre, a Whole Foods Market, a salon and spa, a beautiful pavilion, and an outdoor waterpark.
-Enjoy a meal at Buenos Aires Café, then window shop at LOFT, Banana Republic, or Gatsby’s Men’s Wear.

 Austin is the power seat of the great state of Texas and is known for its dynamic downtown, live music, arts, and sports like F1 racing.
 Located on the cusp of the Texas Hill Country, Austin enjoys scenic hills created by the flowing waters of the Colorado River, and its picturesque surroundings are matched by beautiful luxury homes, mostly in four regions: central Austin, within the Eanes Independent School District, in West Austin, and along the lakes.